John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 Click Ok to create the certificate.

-Note that when you View the certificate, `View Full Certificate`, it is clearly  indicated that the certificate is not trusted.
+Note that when you View the certificate (select `View Full Certificate`), it is clearly  indicated that the certificate is not trusted.

 ![image-20230424020921468](./Images/WAPP_dev_certificate.JPG)